Take a look:

-For reference, my site is only 3 months old, and is already outranking a 2 year-old site which is a direct competitor for my target keywords.
+For reference, my site is only 3 months old, and is already outranking a 2 year-old competitor site that is directly targeting my chosen keywords.

 The numbers I use for the first few steps are very specific – stick to them!
 I have tested multiple variations, but 6 Web 2.0 sites per link wheel works best!
 This is the maximum number of sites you can have in a wheel before the link power begins to dilate too much.
 I also recommend using only 6 buffer sites.
 If you want to build a second tier of Web 2.0 sites, see the “Things To Try” section at the bottom of the post.

 This guide assumes you have already read my previous tutorial on Web 2.0 Link Building, and builds upon concepts discussed in that tutorial.
 It will be referenced throughout as the “previous tutorial”.
 Please read it now if you haven’t already done so.

 - 7560 URL Shorteners

 - 12 Million GSA SER Blog Comments (Basically as many as you can build!)